• Skip to primary navigation

 Design is a solution to a problem within a set of constraints.
 There is no bigger constraint than your budget.
 So don’t make it a secret, don’t make it a mystery.
 It’s a budget, not a missile launch code.
 It’s the biggest data point you have, and we need to know what it is.

-We won’t charge you $20,000 for a $5,000 solution just because we know you have the money.
-But the least helpful thing is for us to come up with a $20,000 solution when your budget is $5,000.
-That would waste our time and yours.
+We won’t charge you $10,000 for a $5,000 solution just because we know you have the money.
+But the worst outcome is for us to develop a $10,000 solution when your budget is $5,000.
+That would be a big waste of our time, and yours.

 If you ask five designers for estimates on the same project, you’ll get five prices that vary wildly.
-This can be disturbing.
-We get that.
+We know this can be disturbing.
 We’ve seen amazing websites built for less than $1,000, and crappy ones that cost over $1 million (see below).
 You’d be tempted to think designers just make these prices up.
-You might be right.
 Let’s see how this happens.

 Experienced designers cost more.
 And experience rarely means programming skills.
 It means a broad understanding of the web and how people use it.
 Reducing complex systems into simple interfaces that work on dinky screens is a skill that improves with practice.

-The more impact the website has on your organization, and the more you profit by it, the more the work should cost.
-A well-built website is not an expense, it’s not an investment.
+The more positive impact the website has on your organization — and the more you profit by it — the more the work should cost.
+A well-built, high-performance custom website is not an expense, it’s not an investment.
 It’s a profit center.
 You’ll make far more money from your website than we ever will.

 Supply and demand are always factors.
 How busy is the designer currently?
 How far out are they booked?
 How badly do they need the work?
 How much do they want this?